ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-03-CAD_Basics_-_Origins,_Planes,_and_Navigating_Your_Workspace_-_Education_Chapter_1_Lesson_3.md

 1. C – The origin is a point in space that serves as the home base, similar to GPS coordinates, located at (0,0,0) where all axes intersect.

-2. B – There are three axes in the CAD coordinate system: X, Y, and Z, which are all perpendicular to each other.
+2. A – There are three axes in the CAD coordinate system: X, Y, and Z, which are all perpendicular to each other.

-3. C – The three axes are called X, Y, and Z, representing the three dimensions of 3D space.
+3. D – The three axes are called X, Y, and Z, representing the three dimensions of 3D space.

-4. C – The XY plane is created by the intersection of the X and Y axes, representing a horizontal plane.
+4. A – The XY plane is created by the intersection of the X and Y axes, representing a horizontal plane.

 5. B – False.
 The origin point has coordinates of (0,0,0), not (1,1,1).